What is the corporate governance ecosystem? V2

 What is the relationship between board compensation and value creation?

-• The board has little impact on value creation?
+• The board having little impact on value creation?

 • The board has decided to allocate the bulk of its value creation impact to others in the company’s ecosystem e.g. executives?